-T-Mobile’s personalized offer to the military acknowledges this sense of identity and demonstrates shared values with the consumer tribe.
+T-Mobile’s personalized offer to the military acknowledges this sense of identity and demonstrates shared values with the consumer community.
 The brand continues their long-standing commitment to honor and reward the military while also creating an emotional connection with consumers.

 03 You Initiate a Relationship Built on Trust

 Identity marketing allows the consumer to opt in to a relationship with the brand by providing minimal personal data to confirm eligibility.
 For consumers increasingly interested in protecting their data, this privacy-friendly approach kicks off a relationship built on mutual terms, reciprocity, and trust.

 Compared to buyer segments united by a common purchase or behavior, such as visiting a website, consumer communities have strong networks.
 And that drives word of mouth.

 In a recent survey of 500 members of the military, 76% say they learn about discounts from word of mouth, and 83% of students would share a gated offer with friends and family.

 05 You Can Go All-In with a Consumer Community

 Once you initiate a relationship with members of a consumer community, you can extend your program beyond a single, online offer and engender long-term loyalty among subscribers.